 This program, the fourth in five part series on BPD and the family, presents several treatments for borderline personality disorder and the theories behind them.

-This item is currently on backorder.
 This program, the last in a series of five on BPD and the family, shows how family members play a vital role in the outcome of the person who has BPD.

 For international orders: please contact us for a tailored shipping estimate.